-Production of streptomycin can define as the production of an antibiotic, i.e. “Streptomycin” by the strain of actinomycetes.
-Streptococcus griseus is used in the large scale production of streptomycin by utilizing carbon, nitrogen, mineral source etc. provided in the fermentation medium.
+Production of streptomycin can be defined as the process that produces an antibiotic, i.e. streptomycin, using the strain of actinomycetes.
+Streptococcus griseus is used in the large scale production of streptomycin, which utilizes carbon, nitrogen, mineral source etc. incorporated in the fermentation medium.

-Streptomycin: Streptomycin can define as the broad spectrum aminoglycoside antibiotic which works actively against the gram-negative bacteria.
-Streptomycin is commercially available as “Hypochloride” by having chemical formula C21H39N7O12.3HCL.
+Streptomycin: Streptomycin refers to the broad spectrum aminoglycoside antibiotic, which works actively against the gram-negative bacteria.
+Streptomycin is commercially available as “Hypochloride” with a chemical formula C21H39N7O12.3HCL.

 There are three sugars with carbon, nitrogen, oxygen and hydrogen elements in the structure of streptomycin.
 Some of the physical and chemical properties of the streptomycin are given below in the table.